nicholas-long/environment/zet/20231128160825/README.md

 - need to make custom scripts in order to implement certain features on mac os
   - `sed` does not have working implementations of the `-e` or `-i` arguments on Mac OS
 - include changes in zkvr
-- will this script become required, as it should, if these changes are implemented in zetcmd?
+- this script became required once changes were implemented in zetcmd

 ## things to implement
 - [x] add tags